GDxU/ypilot/README-yp.md

       Wiggly with phase ?phase
       not Mortal

 This condition searches the game for a thing described by all of the given adjectives (or `not`), and if found, assigns it to the `?thing` variable and makes the condition true.
+If multiple things match the description, the rest of the rule applies independently for each matching thing.
 If a variable like `?phase` is bound to a property like `phase`, it can mean one of two things.
 If the variable was already assigned, it further constrains the search by requiring that the property have the same value.
 If the variable was not already assigned, the value of the property is assigned to the variable.
 More complex expressions can be bound to a property, not just variables, and in this case the first meaning is used.
 A `there is` condition must include at least one adjective without `not` in front of it.

     ?player is holding down "ControlLeft"